cscharf-hub/wavecatcher-analysis/README.md

 # Additional remarks

+You should close root with ```.q``` and restart it if you want to re-run a macro.

-You need to add
+If you start root from a different directory you might need to add
 ```
 gSystem->Load("ReadRunLib.sl");
 ```
-to your macros or to rootlogon.C (rootlogon.C needs to be in the folder from where you start CERN ROOT).
+to your macros or to rootlogon.C (the rootlogon.C needs to be in the directory from where you start CERN ROOT).

-Note that you can add ```-b``` for batch mode or ```-q``` to quit root after running the analysis.
+Note that you can add ```-b``` for batch mode or ```-q``` to quit root after running your macro.

-You should close root with ```.q``` and restart it if you want to re-run the code because currently not everything is deleted which might lead to crashes.

 Support and feature requests:
 christian.scharf at physik.hu-berlin.de